 San Jacinto in Riverside County, California — The American West (Pacific Coastal)

-Erected by San Jacinto Valley Transpolar Flight Committee, City of San Jacinto, Billy Holcomb Chapter No. 1069, E Clampus Vitus, and Museum Associations of San Jacinto and Hemet.
-(Marker Number 43.)
+Erected 1991 by State Department of Parks and Recreation, City of San Jacinto, Riverside County Historical Commission, Billy Holcomb Chapter No. 1069, E Clampus Vitus, and San Jacinto Valley Museum Association.
+(Marker Number 989.)

 Related markers.
 Click here for a list of markers that are related to this marker.
 Soviet Transpolar Flights of 1937

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 18, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 995 times since then and 34 times this year.
-Photos: 1. submitted on December 18, 2011, by Michael Kindig of Long Beach, California.
-2, 3. submitted on December 24, 2011, by Michael Kindig of Long Beach, California.
-4. submitted on December 20, 2011, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.
+This page was last revised on August 9, 2016.
+It was originally submitted on December 19, 2011, by Michael Kindig of Long Beach, California.
+This page has been viewed 1,334 times since then and 137 times this year.
+Photos: 1. submitted on December 19, 2011, by Michael Kindig of Long Beach, California.
+2. submitted on December 24, 2011, by Michael Kindig of Long Beach, California.
+3. submitted on December 20, 2011, by Michael Kindig of Long Beach, California.
+4. submitted on August 8, 2016, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.